mfhonley/catops/README.md

 **Get your auth token from [dash.moniq.sh](https://dash.moniq.sh):**
 1. Visit [dash.moniq.sh](https://dash.moniq.sh)
 2. Create account or login
-3. Copy your personal auth token
+3. **Go to Profile Settings**: Click on "My Profile" in the left sidebar
+4. **Find your ID**: In the "Profile Information" section, you'll see your user ID (e.g., `6893bbb3b008cb8d34acbfa9`)
+5. **Copy the ID**: Click the copy icon next to your ID - this is your auth token

 **Authenticate with backend:**
 ```bash